 - Local food: By growing your own mushrooms, you cut out the middle man that’s required to grow, package, and transport your supplements.
 As a result, you are saving transportation and commercial growing energy.
 Once again, this is a super sustainable method.

 Things to Avoid When Growing Mushrooms on Coffee Waste

-Fungi growth requires the mycelium that forms as white powder.
+Fungi growth requires healthy mycelium that forms as white strands in your coffee grounds.
 However, if you see green mold while growing mushrooms from coffee grounds, then it’s time to throw out the project and start again.
 The same is true for black mold.
 Experienced growers may be able to cut away the moldy parts and spray the plants with hydrogen peroxide to get rid of it.

 Similarly, the mushrooms may shrivel and wither if conditions are too dry.
 In this instance, move them to an area that is colder and damper.
 Dryness may also cause them to brown at the edges, which can be solved by spraying them with plenty of water over the course of an hour to rehydrate them.